-Detention will typically be held from 2:45 - 3:45 PM, Monday through Friday as needed.
+Detention will typically be held from 2:45 - 3:45 PM (1 hour) or 2:45-4:45 (2 hours), Monday through Friday as needed.
 Students are expected to serve detention on the assigned day.
 Students may change the day of a detention one (1) time with written or verbal notification from a parent/guardian.
 An additional day of detention will be assigned for failure to attend on the scheduled day or failure to bring work materials with them.
 If a second skipped detention occurs, the student will receive two (2) additional hours.
 A third skipped detention will result in loss of all extracurricular activities and hall pass privileges until all detention hours have been served.
 Hours not served by the end of the school year will be carried over to the following school year.
 The student will be on the Loss of Privilege List (loss of extracurricular activities, hall passes, etc.) until all hours have been made up and served (after the start of the new school year).